 Ms Curran says this is a matter of significant importance and should be dealt with urgently.

-Next story in Political: Information on film worker decisions still withheld
+Next story in Politics: Information on film worker decisions still withheld

 Copyright © 2012, Radio New Zealand